HackYourFuture/Node.js/week1/MAKEME.md

 ## **1. Crash course**

 There is a great crash course available here: https://www.youtube.com/watch?v=fBNz5xF-Kx4.
-Watch it and code along.
+Watch the first 58 minutes and code along, the rest of the video will be handled in the next weeks so you can come back to!

 ## **2. Practice the concepts**